As far as the most commonly-used Italian words go, aspetta must be up near the top of the list.

 – Wait, was that traffic light red?

-Living in a country where people always seem to be either rushing through things (including red lights) or taking their sweet time for no reason I can see, I now find this word comes out of my mouth multiple times a day – much like andiamo (let’s go/come on/hurry up).
+As someone who may never adjust to life in a country where people always seem to be either rushing headlong through things (including red lights) or taking their sweet time for no apparent reason, I find this word comes out of my mouth at least as often as andiamo (let’s go/come on/hurry up).

 You can also hear aspetta used not as an exclamation, but as the third-person singular form of the verb aspettare.